 Amanda has always been attracted to the truthful aspect of things.
-Whether it’s learning about something new or discovering hidden treasures about something favorite, it’s the descriptions and knowledge that have fascinated Amanda for years.
+Whether it’s learning about something new or discovering hidden treasures about a favorite, it’s the descriptions and knowledge that have fascinated Amanda for years.
 One thing is to learn the facts.
 It’s a totally different ballgame to write about things in a truthful way.

 It’s harder than it sounds.